 Promoting the potentially attractive returns is pointless if people don't know where their money goes (a reason for not investing cited by one in four people in the uSwitch survey) or what the potential risks are.

-Ahead of the FCA’s stewardship, some of the big players (like Zopa), are trying to make investing look less risky and more “traditional”, with options that are akin to fixed-rate savings accounts, and with built-in protection against businesses not paying back their loans.
+Ahead of the FCA's stewardship, some of the big players (like Zopa), are trying to make investing look less risky and more "traditional"?, with options that are akin to fixed-rate savings accounts, and with built-in protection against businesses not paying back their loans.

-Some lenders have focused on making their websites as consumer-friendly as possible – quirky logos, cartoon characters and basic video explanations – but I’ve yet to find a p2p site that clearly explains this form of lending.
-And the website of trade body the P2P Finance Association is hardly enlightening.
+Some lenders have focused on making their websites as consumer-friendly as possible - quirky logos, cartoon characters and basic video explanations - but I've yet to find a p2p site that clearly explains this form of lending.
+And the website of trade body the P2P Finance Association

 But even if you do get to grips with the principles of how peer-to-peer lending works, choosing a lender isn't straightforward.
 Because every lender operates in a slightly different way (even the descriptions of individuals vary from 'investors' to 'lenders'), comparing one against another is tricky.